 The book Eat That Frog by self-help guru Brian Tracy revolves around the idea that you should tackle the most important or difficult task at the start of your day.
 This is to resolve our tendency to procrastinate large and/or important tasks.
 Starting the day by tackling the small, low-value tasks first to quickly tick them off of your to-do list will do you no favors.

-To do this, you need to assess and prioritize each outstanding item on your to-do list.
+To do this, you must assess and prioritize each outstanding item on your to-do list.
 The Eisenhower Matrix can be of help here.
 When you have chosen the frog (a.k.a. the one big important task you want to tick off the list), spend the morning working on it and leave the smaller tasks for the afternoon.

 By the way, if you’re wondering where the phrase came from, Mark Twain once said, “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”

 We’ve referred to your do-to list a few times but how many do you currently have?
 Do you have a main one but unknowingly have a few more scattered around in different formats?
 If you have tasks saved in an app, on post-it notes, in your calendar, written in your notebook, or typed on your computer — it’s time to consolidate them.